 While being respectful of our operators’ time and current priorities, LTC continues to communicate with them frequently, offering help wherever we can.
 Through email, a LinkedIn forum, a newly created blog and a virtual activity website, we’ve connected our network of operators to one another.
 We are so proud of the collaborative approach they have taken as a group, helping and supporting one another by sharing supplies, wisdom and lessons learned.
-We are not surprised, however, as we believe LTC has amassed one of the strongest operator portfolios in the industry.
+We are not surprised, however, as LTC has built a strong and capable network of operators.

 Regarding LTC specifically, I want to emphasize that we remain open for business.
 While it might not be business as usual, given slowing deal flow and challenges related to due diligence, among other challenges, we are using this time wisely to solidify industry and operator relationships, identify potential future investments and focus on balance sheet strength and liquidity.
 In fact, we recently announced the sale of our Preferred Care portfolio for $78 million.
 Our highly capable team was able to execute despite current challenges.